TheodosiouEleanna/interview-assignment/README.md

 This is an interview assignment in React presenting some api data in a simple ui

+Acceptance criteria:

+- display a list of rentals
+- settings screen with 2 fields. api key and full name.
+- when the user clicks a rental, he should see some basic details and below a list of the upcoming calendar events
+- api key and full name should be saved on the browser and be there after a refresh.
+They can go away if users clears cache/cookies.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).